The package fcron 1 is integral part of IPFire and it controls the job scheduling of the system.

 If you create your own script to be called by fcron, make sure to use any system binary command with the full path specified, as fcron might refuse to follow a path instruction.

-To ensure that you backup those files in your IPFire backup routine add the line var/spool/cron/fcronuser* to the /var/ipfire/backup/include.user file (see Backup for the documentation of include.user).
+To ensure that you backup these fcrontabs (and your scripts) in your IPFire backup routine, add the following lines to /var/ipfire/backup/include.user (see Backup for the documentation of include.user).

 Troubleshooting

-Is something with fcron/fcrontab not working and it is time to debug?
-Edit the file /etc/rc.d/init.d/fcron and look for these lines:
+If something with fcron/fcrontab is not working and it is time to debug.
+Edit /etc/rc.d/init.d/fcron and look for these lines:

 loadproc /usr/sbin/fcron -y